elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-methods.md

 ---

-### Since arrow functions have no “This”, What is the outcome when the “THIS” keyword is used in an arrow function?
+### Since arrow functions have no "This".
+What is the outcome when the "THIS" keyword gets used in an arrow function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The outcome in an arrow function is a return of undefined.
-This is because there is no access to the global window.
+This outcome is because there is no access to the global window.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> Regular Function<br /><br />